rvl-lab-utoronto/backwards-reachability/index.md

 [symmetrical with respect to time]: http://math.ucr.edu/home/baez/time/

 ## You seem to be able compute these sets just fine.
-What's the problem then?
+Whats the problem then?

 As I'm sure you've noticed, this tutorial deals with very simple dynamic systems.
 Even computing the reachable sets of a simple 2D Dubin's car involves solving a partial differential equation, known as the Hamiltonian.
 As the systems get more complex, so does the math.